z0r0z/majeur/docs/src/0-to-hero-1.md

 - Treasury tracking
 - Delegation management

 Uses ethers.js from CDN.
-Connects via WalletConnect or injected provider (MetaMask).
+Connects via WalletConnect or injected provider (MetaMask, OKX, etc.).

-**When to modify**: Customize the UI, add new features, change styling.
+**When to modify**: Customize the UI, add new features, change styling, maybe even make your own for your particular DAO starting from this one.

 ### `dapp/DAICO.html`
 Token sale interface.
 Browse sales, buy tokens, track tap claims.

 ### `dapp/README.md`
-Documentation for the dApp.
+Documentation for the dApps.
 Development setup, architecture, deployment.

 ---